polterguy/auth/README.md

 Hyperlambda registration module for Magic, giving you workflow actions for easily creating registration and user management logic.
 The following actions are included in the module.

+* authenticate - Authenticates the specified user and returns a JWT token
 * extras-get - Retrieves extra information for users, such as email and name
 * extras-remove - Removes extra information associated with users
 * extras-upsert - Inserts or updates extra information associated with users